LADSoft/OrangeC/doc/adl.md

 # Architecture Description Language

 The architecture description language (ADL) is intended to form a high-level specification of architecture-specific data such as instruction codings.
 Later, it may be used to generate compiler backends.
-ADL files are processed by a parser, which then generates useable C++ code to include in for example an assembler.
+ADL files are xml files with specific nodes and attributes that are processed by a parser, which then generates useable C++ code to translate source code to a byte code sequence, to include in for example an assembler.
 The codings could also be used for a disassembler and/or simulator at some future point.

 The ADL specifies a way of finding the correct sequence of byte codes, then streaming them out to a byte array.
 The streaming is done with a resolution of as low as 1 bit, so arbitrary byte codes can be streamed out while still preserving individual entities such as a register or scale factor at the source level.